JMDKC/artangled-hugo/content/posts/2025-06-29-rondinone-sadie.md

   - London
 ---

 I visited [_the rainbow body_](https://www.sadiecoles.com/exhibitions/1217-ugo-rondinone-the-rainbow-body/press_release_text/) the week before Pride in London.
 Regent Street, a few metres away from the gallery and part of the route of the parade, was festooned with rainbow flags.
-The Swiss-born artist’s used rainbows over the decades of his practice too: this latest version is almost aggressively saturated, but somehow calming.
+The Swiss-born artist’s used rainbows over the decades of his practice too, though for a different purpose.

+Rondinone has argued that the rainbow is a “bridge between everything and everyone” - a statement of the universal that devolves into meaninglessness.
+It reflects the brain-emptying immersive experience of visiting this room.

-The installation is a \**reprise of Rondinone’s [*nudes\* series](https://ugorondinone.com/exhibition/nude-2/) from 2010.
+The new London installation is a reprise of Rondinone’s [\*nudes\* series](https://ugorondinone.com/exhibition/nude-2/) from 2010.
 Life-sized wax casts of hard-bodied dancers in meditative poses are arranged around the gallery.
 The earlier waxworks were in muted colours.
 Now they’re polychromatic, each rendered in a vivid shade: red, orange, yellow, green, blue, indigo, violet.

 ![Ugo Rondinone 'the rainbow body' (installation view)](/rondinone-sadie-1.jpeg)